olitheolix/square/README.md

 ```

 ## Apply The Plan To Create and Destroy Resources
-The `apply` operation we just saw is also the tool to create and delete
+The `apply` operation we just saw will also create and delete resources as
-resources.
-To add a new one, simply add its manifest to `manifests/` (create a
+necessary.
+To add a new resource, simply add its manifest to `manifests/`.
+It
-new file or add it to an existing one).
-Then use *Square* to patch it.
+does not matter if it is in a new file or added to an existing one.

 For instance, to deploy the latest *Square* image from
 [Dockerhub](https://hub.docker.com/r/olitheolix/square), download the [example